 An incredibly well-performing algorithm turned out to the {\em binary iterative hard thresholding} (BIHT) algorithm, proposed in the former work~\cite{JLBB13}.
 BIHT is a simple iterative algorithm that converges to the correct solution quickly in practice.
 However, until later, the reason of its good performance was somewhat unexplained, barring the fact that it is actually a proximal gradient descent algorithm on a certain loss function (provided in Eq.~\eqref{eqn:costFunction}).
 In the algorithm, the projection is taken onto a nonconvex set (namely, selecting the ``top-$k$'' coordinates and then normalizing), which usually makes a theoretical analysis unwieldy.
-Since the work of \cite{JLBB13} there have been some progress explaining the empirical success of the BIHT algorithm.
-In particular, it was shown in \cite[Sec.~3.4.2]{boufounos2015quantization} that after only the first iteration of BIHT algorithm an approximation error $\epsilon$ is achievable with $\tilde{O}(\frac{k}{\epsilon^4})$ measurements, though the same result is shown in \cite[Sec.~5]{jacques2013quantized} with $\tilde{O}(\frac{k}{\epsilon^2})$ measurements, so the former result might just be a typo.
+Since the work of \cite{JLBB13} there has been some progress explaining the empirical success of the BIHT algorithm.
+In particular, it was shown in \cite[Sec.~5]{jacques2013quantized} that after only the first iteration of the BIHT algorithm, an approximation error $\epsilon$ is achievable with $O(\frac{k}{\epsilon^2})$ measurements, up to logarithmic factors.
 Similar results also appear in \cite[Sec.~3.5]{plan2017high}.
-In all these results, the dependence on $\epsilon$, which is also referred to as error-rate, is suboptimal.
+In all these results, the dependence on $\epsilon$, which is also referred to as the error-rate, is suboptimal.
 Furthermore, these works also do not show convergence as the algorithm iterates further.
-Indeed, according to these works $O(\frac{k}{\epsilon^2}\log \frac{n}{k})$ measurements are sufficient to bring the error down to $\epsilon$ after just the first iteration of BIHT.